AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/04-Problem-04.md

 ## Description
 The weather is warming up and the clubs are launching promising offers.

-Write a program that calculates the profit of a club for the evening and whether the desired win is reached, keeping in mind the following:
+Write a program that calculates the profit of a club for the evening and whether the desired profit is reached, keeping in mind the following:

-The price of a cocktail is its length name.
+The price of a cocktail is its name's length.

 If the price of an order is an odd number, there is a 25% discount on the order price.